 Field Cottage is hidden away off Oak Fold or the Rally Road as it is known.
 Incidentally maps indicate that Oak Fold is Higher Lane which is incorrect.
 Oak fold joins Higher Lane to Oak Lane.
 No photos have been found of Field Cottage yet apart from an old one of poor quality.

-1871: Abraham Williamson and his wife Caroline R. lived at Field Cottage, he was thirty six years old and she was thirty years.
+1871: Abraham Williamson and his wife Caroline R. lived at Field Cottage, he was thirty six years old and she was thirty years old.
 Abraham was from Whitworth in Manchester and was a stone merchant.
 Caroline was from Macclesfield.
-They had two children Edgar aged 6 years and John aged two years, both were born in Bollington.
-Caroline’s mother Louisa Cooper, a widow was also living with them, she was sixty four years old and originated from Prestbury.
+They had two children Edgar aged six years and John aged two years, both were born in Bollington.
+Caroline’s mother Louisa Cooper, a widow, was also living with them, she was sixty four years old and originally came from Prestbury.
+There was also a servant named Callum Norbury aged fouteen years and from Hanley in Staffordshire.

 1906: Joseph Webster Warhurst was the resident at Field Cottage.